 You’ll need to clear your room of all furniture.

 The sub flooring needs to be prepared before your flooring can be laid.
 If this isn’t right, you won’t get the best finish from your new flooring.

 Your sub flooring should be smooth, even and dry.
 It may need screeding or hardboard to achieve the right finish.

-If you’ve opted for our fitting service, choosing to use Which? approved fitters, they’ll let you know whether or not this is required.
+If you’ve opted for our approved fitting arrangement service, they’ll let you know whether or not this is required.
 They’ll also be able to do the work for you for a small additional fee.

 If you see signs of damp on either your flooring or sub flooring it is important to treat this before having your new flooring laid.
 Then take preventative measures to make sure it doesn’t come back.

 Our room visualiser shows you how different flooring types can change the look and feel of a room.
 You can even upload a picture of your own room to get the best idea of how it’ll look.
 Or you can use our example rooms for inspiration.